hb-gpu

 const char *

-Returns the vertex shader source for the specified shader language.
+Returns the draw-renderer-specific shader source for the specified stage and language.
 The returned string is static and must not be freed.

 Parameters